The Best Checking Accounts of 2024

 Chase Total Checking: Best for Branch Access

 Chase has one of the best offers for new customers who are looking for a new checking account (and/or savings account).
-In addition to an attractive welcome bonus, the Chase Total Checking account is the bank's basic checking offering that is capable to serve many consumers well.
+In addition to an attractive welcome bonus, the Chase Total Checking account is the bank's basic checking offering that is capable of serving many consumers well.

 You have access to a large number of branches and ATMs across the country while also having access to comprehensive banking services that aren't typically available through online banks.